EVERY DAY RAW PET FOOD REQUIREMENTS:

 Don’t see a store near you?
 Contact us directly: email@example.com

-In our poultry products (Original and Ground) you will find a 10-15% bone content, we add a significant amount of muscle meat to those to ensure the proper amount ratios of meat to bone.
+In our poultry products (Original Dinners and Basics ) you will find a 10-15% bone content, we add a significant amount of muscle meat to those to ensure the proper amount ratios of meat to bone.
 Since these formulas use necks, meaty carcasses and whole pieces the exact bone content can vary from time to time (depending on frame of individual animal) but the 10-15% range is maintained and confirmed by our nutritional analysis.
-For any Original or Ground red meat recipes (beef, lamb, pork, kangaroo) the bone is added in separately and these formulas are 10%.
+For any Original Dinner or Basic red meat recipes (beef, lamb, pork, kangaroo) the bone is added in separately and these formulas are 10%.
 It's important to note that not all bones have the same density of calcium content so percentages can vary dependent on the specific bone type used.
 We take this into consideration especially with our Beef blends – even though the bone is added separately and maintained at 10% we still add additional muscle meat to ensure the proper balance since cattle bones are so dense.

 One of our main focuses as a company is education and as a result, we are very particular on the wording we use when speaking to customers as it appears the terms “antibiotic and hormone free” are not be fully explained to the general public.
 All meats processed to CFIA standards in Canada can have the label “hormone and antibiotic free” according to labeling guidelines in Canada but what is most important to note and perhaps to educate is that this does NOT mean the animal is hormone free nor does it mean that the animals have never received vaccines, antibiotics/antimicrobials.
 Quite the contrary to be honest, all animals used for human consumption in Canada (even organic) are required by law to receive vaccines and must be treated if they become ill as it is inhumane to not treat a sick animal.
 Further to that – all animals have hormones in them (just like people) so what is important to recognize is that no Growth Hormones are added.
 This is the standard for all human consumption meat across Canada.